orionaskatu/stable-diffusion-webui/README.md

  - Installs stable-diffusion + WebUI
  - Installs Miniconda and all python dependencies
  - Downloads the sd-v1-4.ckpt model
- - Download the GFPGANv1.3.pth model
+ - Downloads the GFPGANv1.3.pth model
  - Creates a systemd service to easily control stable-diffusion

-A bash script `update.sh`that:
+A bash script `update.sh` that:
   - Updates all system packages
   - Updates all github sources
   - Updates all python dependencies